cu-rpg-soc/cu-rpg-soc.github.io/content/about-us/what-we-do.md

 ### Yearly Squash

-During Fresher’s Week at the start of the academic year, Cambridge’s student societies hold introductory events known as “squashes” so freshers can explore their options and determine how they wish to spend their precious free time.
+During Fresher’s Week at the start of the academic year, Cambridge’s student societies hold introductory events known as "squashes" so freshers can explore their options and determine how they wish to spend their precious free time.
 CURTS is no exception.

 Our yearly squash is open to all students of the University, fresher or otherwise, and is generally our most popular event of the year.
 GMs new and old host RPG one-shots using a variety of game systems, so it’s an excellent place to start with something simple or, if you’re already experienced, start branching out into something new.